Image of the article about autolyse on Biancolievito

 Telling exactly how long to autolyse the dough does not make sense because it depends on many factors:

-• The Strength of Flour: A weak flour (W around 260 with 10% of proteins) requires an autolyse up to 20 minutes (at 20°C, or 68°F), whereas a strong flour will need more time, around 60 up to 80 minutes in case of particularly strong flour, such as Manitoba.
+• The Strength of Flour: A weak flour (W index around 260 with 10% of proteins) requires an autolyse for up to 20 minutes (at 20°C, or 68°F), whereas a strong flour will need more time, around 60 up to 80 minutes in case of particularly strong flour, such as Manitoba.

-• Temperature: If you leave the dough at a room temperature between 20-22°C (68°F – 71°F), the autolyse time can extend up to 8 hours (in case of particularly strong flours).
+• Temperature: If you leave the dough at room temperature between 20-22°C (68°F – 71°F), the autolyse time can extend to 8 hours (in case of particularly strong flours).
 On the contrary, you can opt for storage in the fridge at +4°C (39°F) for up to 24 hours.
 Working at room temperature and opting for an autolyse between 40 and 80 minutes is a very effective scheme in most cases.

 The dough after 40 minutes of Autolyse